MHosein101/image-sharing/README.md

 # image-sharing
-Simple class project with php and mysql that users can signup, create posts, explore other users posts, like and save them
+Simple classroom project with php and mysql that users can signup, create posts, explore other users posts, like and save them